-Date: May 18, 2022 Prepared by: Ashley Arai, Associate Planner Public Hearing Date: May 18, 2022 Proponent/Applicant: Thurston County Community Planning and Economic Development Proposal Description: Amend Thurston County's Title 24 Critical Areas Ordinance to update regulations related to existing nonconforming uses, structures and lots.
-Action Requested: Amend Thurston County's Title 24 Critical Areas Ordinance (Chapters 24.03 and 24.50) to allow expanded administrative review of small-scale projects involving existing nonconforming uses, structures and lots.
-Location: Rural Thurston County and Urban Growth Areas □Comprehensive Plan Changes: □Map Changes □Text Changes □Both □Development Code Amendments (Title 24) □Affected Jurisdictions ( AMENDMENTS" Nonconforming Code Update Title 24 to expand administrative review and ap EXET OF PROPOSED DEVELOPMENT CODE e - Critical Areas Ordinance considers amendments to approval of small-scale projects associated with existing we minimal impact to the critical area.
-This amendment ated Thurston County and urban growth areas. tle 24, including amended definitions in Chapter 24.03 - in Chapter 24.50 Existing Nonconforming Uses, Structures Critical Areas Ordinance (Title 24).
-In accordar structures / uses in critical area buffers are subje Reasonable Use Exception process.
-Developme r is to establish provisions for developing and affected by critical areas that do not conform to the nee with this chapter, most expansions of non-conforming ect to a review by the Hearings Examiner through the ent Services staff has determined that this level of scrutiny we none to minimal impact on the functional performance
+Date: June 1, 2022 Prepared by: Ashley Arai, Associate Planner Public Hearing Date: May 18, 2022 Proponent/Applicant: Thurston County Community Planning and Economic Development Proposal Description: Amend Thurston County's Title 24 Critical Areas Ordinance to update regulations related to existing nonconforming uses, structures, and lots.
+Action Requested: Amend Thurston County's Title 24 Critical Areas Ordinance (Chapters 24.03 and 24.50) to allow expanded administrative review of small-scale projects involving existing nonconforming uses, structures, and lots.
+Location: Rural Thurston County and Urban Growth Areas □ Comprehensive Plan Changes: □ Map Changes □ Text Changes □ Both □ Development Code Amendments (Title 24) □ Affected Jurisdictions () TOPIC AMENDMENTS" Nonconforming Code Update Title 24 to expand administrative review and ap nonconforming uses, structures and lots that have KET OF PROPOSED DEVELOPMENT CODE - Critical Areas Ordinance considers amendments to proval of small-scale projects associated with existing we none to minimal impact on critical area function.
+This is unincorporated Thurston County and urban growth areas. tle 24, including amended definitions in Chapter 24.03 - in Chapter 24.50 Existing Nonconforming Uses, Structures Critical Areas Ordinance (Title 24).
+In accordant structures / uses in critical area buffers are subject Reasonable Use Exception process.
+Developme r is to establish provisions for developing and affected by critical areas that do not conform to the ace with this chapter, most expansions of non-conforming act to a review by the Hearings Examiner through the nt Services staff has determined that this level of scrutiny we none to minimal impact on the functional performance

-- The proposed updates to the nonconforming code chapter of the Critical Areas Ordinance will allow for expanded administrative review and approval of projects such as: - Alterations of single-family homes within existing building footprints, regardless of improvement value - Additions to single-family homes on the landward side of the critical area when applicants can demonstrate the buffer in question is disconnected and no longer performs any biological or hydrological function; and - Clarifying what constitutes an alteration, expansion, or replacement of a nonconforming structure; and - Providing flexibility in siting single-family homes and their related utilities, septic system, driveways and accessory buildings on existing non-conforming lots, while still ensuring the appropriate level of buffer mitigation; and - Streamlining when applicants are required to post a bond for restoration work.
+- The proposed updates to the nonconforming code chapter of the Critical Areas Ordinance will allow for expanded administrative review of projects such as: - Alterations of single-family homes within existing building footprints, regardless of improvement value - Additions to single-family homes on the landward side of the critical area when applicants can demonstrate the buffer area in question no longer performs any biological or hydrological function; and - Providing flexibility in siting single-family homes and their related utilities, septic system, driveways and accessory buildings on existing non-conforming lots, while still ensuring the required level of buffer mitigation; and - Streamlining when applicants are required to post a bond for restoration work.

-All remaining proposals that fall outside the purview of an administrative review will still have the option of applying for a Reasonable Use Exception.
+All remaining proposals that fall outside the purview of an administrative review would still have the option of applying for a Reasonable Use Exception.